Guacam-Ole/AutoShutDown/README.md

 # AutoShutDown
-This is azool to automatically shutdown the computer if downloads are finished or no mouse movement detected
+This is a small tool to automatically shutdown the computer if downloads are finished and/or no mouse movement detected

 ## Using the UI
 Using the UI is the most comfortable way and works best when using the Windows Task Scheduler.
 The documentation can be found here: https://github.com/Guacam-Ole/AutoShutDown/tree/master/AutoShutDownUI